 You’ll probably see more on one the dedicated snorkeling trips offered by a dive companies than you will on the combination beach and snorkeling cruises.

 Where to Buy or Rent Equipment

 If you plan to do much snorkeling, it’s best to have your own equipment.
 We highly recommend visiting a dive shop in person (either in your home country or here) so you’ll get proper fitting equipment.
 Prices will often be a bit higher locally than what the cost for equivalents would be in the USA.

-watersports and dive shops on Providenciales offer a wide selection and quality range of gear, and the Dive Provo shop in Ports of Call carries the nicest range of snorkel gear on the island.
+The numerous water sports and dive shops on Providenciales offer a wide selection and quality range of gear, and the Dive Provo shop at the Saltmills Plaza carries the nicest range of snorkel gear on the island.

 Grand Turk does offer a decent selection of equipment for sale.
 The dive shops tend to have a better range of equipment than the gift shops do.